 I must ask Dad about the old stinkwood desk.
 Was it a Harrismith find?
 From when?

 That could explain how the letter got in there, I spose.
-Suspicion: Did my folks open it and not pass it on!?
+A sudden suspicion: Did my folks open it and not pass it on!?
 Very unlikely.

 UPDATE: I searched the old desk again and found the rest of the envelope!
 It was franked on 30 March 1971.
 I was in Std 9, and Donald would have completed his time at Estcourt High School.